razoyo/cloud-node/README.md

-# node-api-seed
+# cloud-node

-This is a Node, Express application designed to manage API requests.
-It doesn't have a database or anything, so it could be used to 'corral' API requests to other providers.
+This is the API to communicate with Magento and manage the socket.io stuff.

 ## Install
 First of all, clone the repository, then: